hungrymedia/checkvist-estimator-chrome-extension/README.md

 -->

 ## TO DO:
-- allow for customizable tag prefix or suffix for hours
-- allow for option to use days with customizable tag prefix or suffix
-- allow for choice of created tags in hours, days or both
+- add message passing to get options to content_script
+- add logic to actually use options instead of hard coded values